 California Turtle and Tortoise Club (CTTC) P.O.
 Box 1753 Chino, CA 91708-1753.

 envelope for processing.
 This application will become your permit when

 validated and returned to you.
-Please allow 8-10 weeks for processing.
-DO NOT MAIL YOUR APPLICATION TO THE DEPARTMENT OF FISH AND GAME OR IT MAY FACE CONSIDERABLE DELAYS IN PROCESSING.
+Please allow 2 weeks for processing.
+DO NOT MAIL YOUR APPLICATION TO THE DEPARTMENT OF FISH AND WILDLIFE OR IT MAY FACE CONSIDERABLE DELAYS IN PROCESSING.

 Breeding of captive tortoises is not authorized by the terms of this permit.
 If the gender of the tortoise is unknown and you have more than one, you should keep them separated to prevent breeding.

 It is illegal to take tortoises from the wild.
-The penalty for doing so can be up to $5,000 and one year in jail.
+The penalty for doing so can be a substantial fine.